pomerium/pomerium/docs/enterprise/prometheus.md

 prometheus_data_dir: /var/lib/pomerium-console/tsdb
 ```

 The directory path can be any location that the `pomerium` system user can write to.
-The example above matches the location used by the [OS packages](/enterprise/install/quickstart).
+The example above uses the default location created by the [OS packages](/enterprise/install/quickstart).